 * Use these values for upto 5 zones within zones 1-4, see below for 6 or 7 zones.

 In the table below the stations outside of zones 1-9 have been given pseudo-zone numbers purely for the calculation of maximum journey times.
-Watford Junction, Ockenden, Chafford Hundred, Purfleet and Grays are all considered to be zone 10 while Broxbourne and Brentwood are zone 11 with Shenfield in zone 12.
+Watford Junction, Ockenden, Chafford Hundred, Purfleet and Grays are all considered to be zone 10 while Broxbourne is zone 11 and Shenfield in zone 12.
 All zones technically exist, even with no stations, so Watford Junction to Bushey is a 3 zone journey (10-9-8) and Upminster to Grays is 5 zones (6-7-8-9-10).
 The TfL site describes the longest journey as Amersham to Shenfield (9 through to 1 then 2 through to 12), but I think Watford Junction to Shenfield should possibly be longer at 21 zones.
-Does anyone want to guess how long will be allowed on a through train between Maidenhead and Shenfield when Crossrail opens?
+Does anyone want to guess how long will be allowed on a through train between Reading and Shenfield when Crossrail opens?

 |Number of zones||Monday-Friday|